godmode99/test_gptapi_trade/README.md

 If you omit the positional `json` argument, `send_to_gpt.py` uses the config values described above.
 The `--data-dir` option defaults to `json_path` and can be used to override the search directory.
-The script also saves a copy of the JSON data and the final prompt to `data/live_trade/save_prompt_api` by default.
-Use `--save-dir` or the `save_prompt_dir` config value to change this location.
+The script also saves a JSON file containing the input data and final prompt to `data/live_trade/save_prompt_api` by default.
+Use
+`--save-dir` or the `save_prompt_dir` config value to change this location.

 The parser `src/gpt_trader/parse/parse_gpt_response.py` reads a raw GPT reply and writes the structured result to a JSON file.
 Default paths are loaded from `src/gpt_trader/parse/config/parse.json` which defines where to store the CSV log, JSON signals and the latest response file.
 Use `--csv-log`, `--json-dir`, `--latest-response` or `--tz-shift` to override these values.
 Each run appends a row to the CSV log and saves the parsed data in a uniquely named file like `250616_153045.json` inside the configured directory.
 A copy of the parsed data is also written to `latest_response.json` alongside the text file for easy access.